Kenneth Anderson (British Army officer): United Kingdom

-Despite his lack of experience in commanding larger formations in battle, Anderson was given command of the British First Army, replacing Lieutenant-General Edmond Schreiber who had developed a kidney disease and was not considered fit enough for active service in the Army's planned involvement in Operation Torch, codename for the Allied invasion of French North Africa.
-The first choice replacement, Lieutenant-General Sir Harold Alexander, had been almost immediately selected to replace General Sir Claude Auchinleck as Commander-in-Chief (C-in-C) of Middle East Command in Cairo, Egypt and his replacement, Lieutenant-General Bernard Montgomery, was himself redirected to the Western Desert to command the British Eighth Army, following the death of Lieutenant-General William Gott, the original nominee.
+Despite his lack of experience in commanding larger formations in battle, in August 1942 Anderson was given command of the First Army, replacing Lieutenant-General Edmond Schreiber who had developed a kidney disease and was not considered fit enough for active service in the Army's planned involvement in Operation Torch, codename for the Allied invasion of French North Africa.
+The first choice replacement, Lieutenant-General Sir Harold Alexander, had been almost immediately selected to replace General Sir Claude Auchinleck as Commander-in-chief (C-in-C) of Middle East Command in Cairo, Egypt and his replacement, Lieutenant-General Bernard Montgomery, was himself redirected to the Western Desert to command the British Eighth Army, following the death of Lieutenant-General William Gott, the original nominee.
 Anderson, therefore, became the fourth commander in no more than a week.
+Despite his new appointment, it was still somewhat strange for Anderson, with no experience in command in battle of anything above a brigade, to receive such an important assignment.
+The most likely reason is that, even at this stage of the war, there simply were not enough experienced senior commanders to go around.
+One man in particular who believed this to be true was the-then Chief of the Imperial General Staff (CIGS), General Sir Alan Brooke, who had been Anderson's corps commander in France two years earlier.
+In his diary in October 1941 he wrote: "...it is lamentable how poor we are in Army and Corps commanders; we ought to remove several, but Heaven knows where we will find anything very much better."
+Despite this, Brooke actually formed a very high opinion of Anderson, although this would fade in time.

 North Africa

-Following the Torch landings, which occurred in early November 1942, although much of his troops and equipment had yet to arrive in the theatre, Anderson was keen to make an early advance from Algeria into Tunisia to preempt Axis occupation following the collapse of the Vichy French administration there.
-His available force, at this stage barely a division strong, was engaged in late 1942 in a race to capture Tunis before the Axis were able to build up their forces and launch a counterattack.
-This was unsuccessful although elements of his force got to within 16 mi of Tunis before being pushed back.
+Following the Torch landings, which occurred in early November 1942, although much of his troops and equipment had yet to arrive, Anderson was keen to make an early advance from Algeria into Tunisia to forestall Axis occupation following the collapse of the Vichy French administration there.
+His force, at this stage barely a division strong, was engaged in late 1942 in a Run for Tunis before the Axis were able to build up their forces and launch a counter-attack.
+The run failed although elements of his force got to within 16 mi of Tunis before being pushed back.